syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight %}
 {% endtabs %}

-## How to swipe an item indefinitely?
+## How to swipe an item indefinitely

 To swipe an item indefinitely, set the `SfListView.SwipeOffset` property by considering the width or height of the SfListView with [SfListView.Orientation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_Orientation) accordingly.